chadwilken/Blog/content/blog/speedy-json-endpoints-with-rails.md

 ---
 path: speedy-json-endpoints-with-rails
 date: 2017-07-26T16:05:15.824Z
-title: "Speedy JSON Endpoints with Rails"
+title: Speedy JSON Endpoints with Rails
+description: >-
-description: "CompanyCam is a service to store photos by projects for contractors and other industries that work at a lot of different places.
-Our goal is to provide as much information as possible to our users…"
+  CompanyCam is a service to store photos by projects for contractors and other industries that work at a lot of different places.
+Our goal is to provide as much information as possible to our users…
 ---
 CompanyCam is a service to store photos by projects for contractors and other industries that work at a lot of different places.
 Our goal is to provide as much information as possible to our users at a glance.
 This often means pulling in information from multiple models, potentially filtered based on the current user’s permissions or settings.

 When most people think of the performance issues of a large object graph, they think about the cost to query the information out of the database.
 They pay special attention to avoid things like n+1 queries or loading too much information, which can slow the app to a halt.
 Yes, this is useful, but in our case, that wasn’t the bottleneck — our issue was Active Model Serializers which had mediocre caching and wouldn’t use the eagerly loaded associations.